atelili/2BiVQA/README.md

 ## Demo:

-To predict quality for your own dataset using pre-trained model:
+To predict the quality of your own dataset using pre-trained model:

 ```python
 python demo.py  [-h] [-nf number of frames to be extracted] [-m path to pretrained model] [-f path to videos dir]